Mawla/Mozzy/docs/types/entities/README.md

 # Entity Types Documentation

-Last Updated: 2025-01-21 14:11
+Last Updated: 2025-01-21 14:45

 ## Overview

 The entity type system provides a hierarchical structure for managing different types of entities across the application.
-It follows a base-extension pattern where domain-specific entities extend base types.
+It follows a base-extension pattern where domain-specific entities extend base types with strict requirements for required fields.

 ## Directory Structure